List of Smosh cast members: 2023–present: Padilla's return and Smosh as an independent venture

 In November 2022, Padilla and Hecox reconnected, and on June 20, 2023, the Smosh channel uploaded a video announcing that Padilla had returned to Smosh, and that they had purchased the channel and would be returning to their sketch comedy duo format.
 Despite Padilla's return, members of Smosh's team such as Topp, Miller, and Haas, would make recurring appearances on the channel.
 On August 23, 2023, Smosh announced on Twitter that Jackie Uweh had left the cast to join The Second City in New York, while Kimmy Jimenez would confirm in a video that she had left Smosh after having transitioned from being a cast member to a producer role at some point during 2023.

 On January 1, 2024, Trevor Evarts of Mythical Entertainment announced on Twitter that he joined the Smosh cast.
-Later on that year long-time crew member, Tommy Bowe began to be referred to as a cast member in videos.
-Long-time crew member and Smosh Games Director of Programming Spencer Agnew was also referred to as a cast member during this time, however both were in videos before they were considered cast.
+Later on that year, long-time crew member Tommy Bowe began to be referred to as a cast member in videos.
+Long-time crew member and Channel Director of Smosh Games, Spencer Agnew, was also referred to as a cast member during this time, however both were in videos before they were considered cast.